-Other than the reduction in discount rate effect October 1, 2015, there were no other assumptions or methods changes since the January 1, 2015 valuation.
+There were no other assumptions or methods changes since the January 1, 2016 valuation.

-Valuation Assumptions
+Demographic Assumptions

 Mortality rates were adjusted to include margin for future longevity improvement as described below.

 Post-Retirement and Beneficiary Mortality Table: This table shows the probability of dying after leaving employment either as a vested terminated member, a retiree or a beneficiary of a deceased member.